777arc/PySDR/content/cyclostationary.rst

 ************************************************
 The Spectral Correlation Function (SCF)
 ************************************************

+Just as the CAF shows us the periodicity in the autocorrelation of a signal, the SCF shows us the periodicity in the power spectral density (PSD) of a signal.
+The autocorrelation and the PSD are in fact a Fourier Transform pair, and it therefore it should not come as a surprise that the CAF and the SCF are also a Fourier Transform pair.

 * Discuss the Cyclic Wiener Relationship (says that the CAF and the SCF are Fourier transforms of each other)
 * Discuss generalization of the power spectral density